-- This medication works by binding to the P2Y12 receptor and inhibiting platelet function.
+- This medication also works by binding to P2Y12 ADP platelet receptors and limiting platelets' ability to clump together.
 Its effects are irreversible.

 - Brilinta (ticagrelor)

-- This antiplatelet drug interacts with the P2Y12 receptor to keep platelets from sticking together.
-Its effects, unlike those of Effient, are reversible.
+- This antiplatelet drug interacts with the P2Y12 ADP receptor to keep platelets from sticking together.
+Its effects, unlike those of Plavix and Effient, are reversible.

 - Persantine (dipyridamole)

 - This medication stimulates the production of a group of fatty acids collectively called prostacyclin.
 This stimulation helps to block platelet activation.